-The Graduate Dean approves assistantships of direct educational benefit to appointees under supervision of qualified personnel.
-Students interested in assistantships should inquire/apply directly to the prospective academic, service, or research employing unit.
+The Dean of the Graduate School approves assistantships of direct educational benefit to appointees under supervision of qualified personnel.
+Students interested in assistantships inquire/apply directly to the prospective academic, service, or research employing unit.
 Assistantship appointment includes a tuition waiver and is available in two schedules:

 * Quarter-time (25%): 10 work hours per week, with a starting monthly stipend of $595